 A course designed to familiarize the student with modern instrumental techniques of chemical analysis.
-Emphasis is given to the theoretical basis of the various kinds of measurements made in the laboratory and the principles involved in the design and construction of analytical instruments.
+Emphasis is given to the theoretical basic of the various kinds of measurements made in the laboratory and the principles involved in the design and construction of analytical instruments.
 Laboratory experiments will deal with representative analytical problems.
-PREREQUISITES: CH 2101 and CH 2403.
+PREREQUI-SITES: CH 2101 and CH 2403.